 In the U.S., the companies and securities controlled by the private fund industry occupy a small corner of the economy, representing in aggregate less than 10% of financial assets and 7% of employment.
-But couched in a U.S. environment with strong rule of law and functioning markets, the funds are able (and incentivized) to professionally allocate capital to small firms for which bank finance, corporate investment, and/or public securities are either not available or not advantageous options.
+But couched in a U.S. environment with strong rule of law and functioning markets, the funds are able (and incentivized) to professionally allocate capital to small firms for which bank finance, corporate investment, and/or public securities are either not available or not advantageous options.5Readers may wonder how buyouts worth billions of dollars can be considered “small”, but should keep in mind that (a) the average buyout deal size of about $2 billion is significantly smaller than the median enterprise value of companies in the S&P 500 of $33 billion, and (b) private funds invest everywhere from newly formed companies to buyouts, covering the entire spectrum of small and medium sized (SME) companies.
 In alliance with other sectors such as government- and academically-funded scientific research institutions, private funds have served effectively as tutors to companies pursuing American innovation in absolutely foundational areas such as semiconductors (Intel) and information technology (Apple, Google) as well as contributors to the depth and breadth of U.S. capital markets, lowering our national cost of capital and helping to ensure that the dollar maintains its privileged status as the primary global reserve currency.
 Viewed in a comparative and historical perspective, it is not an exaggeration to say that the private fund industry has been one of the primary enabling sources of American comprehensive national power over the last 70 years, having transformed small company finance from the province of half-baked club deals or matters of oligopolistic or mercantilist activity into a serious, market-driven institution that has produced manifest results.

 The private fund industry in the U.S. nevertheless does have serious problems.
 These include misalignments of interest between fund managers and investors and a high bankruptcy rate among buyout funds’ portfolio companies due to their utilization of very high leverage, among others.

 But set against the entire American economy, these problems are a sideshow.
-The real story in American political economy today is the decline of the long-term rate of return on capital.
+The real story in American political economy today is the decline of the long-term rate of return on capital.6L.
+H. Summers and Ł. Rachel “On Falling Neutral Real Rates, Fiscal Policy, and the Risk of Secular Stagnation,” Brookings Papers on Economic Activity Conference Drafts (2019), 1–68.
 This is in fact a contributing factor to some of the issues in the private fund industry, such as increasingly high leverage used to maintain returns.
 But the basic causes of the falling real rate seem to be declining workforce growth, persistently low productivity growth, depressed aggregate demand, and other bedrock economic factors which do not find their origins in private funds, but rather in a neoliberal trading régime that has granted U.S. firms a free pass to export labor and environmental externalities while eviscerating U.S. labor bargaining power for the last forty years, alongside staggering price inflation in the quasi-market education and healthcare sectors.